nvidia-holoscan/holoscan-sdk/docs/gxf/doc/behavior_tree/behavior_trees.rst

 The execution of a behavior tree starts from the root which sends ticks with a certain frequency to its child.
-When the execution of a node in the behavior tree is allowed, it returns to the parent a status running if its execution has not finished yet, success if it has achieved its goal, or failure otherwise.
-The behavior tree also uses a controller component for controlling the entity’s termination policy and the execution status.
+When the execution of a node in the behavior tree is allowed, it returns to the parent a status ``running`` if its execution has not finished yet, ``success`` if it has achieved its goal, or ``failure`` otherwise.
+The behavior tree also uses a controller component for controlling the entity's termination policy and the execution status.
 One of the controller behaviors currently implemented for Behavior Tree is :code:`EntityCountFailureRepeatController`, which repeats the entity on